Please click here for websites and resources to help support you during the current situation with COVID-19

 It is normal for children and young people to have ups and downs in their mood.
 Their mood can be affected by a range of issues, and it is common for them to feel low when things are not going well for them.
 They may feel low in response to particular situations, such as parental separation, exam stress or falling out with friends.

 Sometimes, a person's mood can remain low for a prolonged period of time or they may feel down most of the time.
 This is commonly referred to as depression.
 Depression describes anything from regularly experiencing low mood to a more severe mental illness, clinical depression.

-Some things you might notice when a young person is struggling with low mood are:
+Some things you might notice when a child or young person is struggling with low mood are:

-If you are concerned that a young person is also having thoughts of self-harm, please go to the section on self-harm.
+If you are concerned that a child or young person is also having thoughts of self-harm, please go to the section on self-harm.

 Please contact your health visitor, school, GP or other professional involved with your family.

 Please consult with other professionals involved or the named person, and to help identify the most appropriate support, go to: www.nhsfife.org/camhs-choosingtherightsupport